Bhutan Visitor Guide

 Taktsang Monastery (Tigers Nest):

-With the exception of your guide, driver and, more recently hotel porters where you feel the need, please avoid tipping.
+Except for your guide, driver and, more recently, hotel porters (where you feel the need), please avoid tipping.
 It is generally accepted that accompanied children do not need to be included in the tipping formula.
 The tips for your guide and driver should be paid to them directly on the last afternoon of your stay in Bhutan.
-You can pay in either USD or local Ngultrum (Nu).
-Tips for hotel porters, often young ladies, should be paid direct at the time.
+You can pay in either USD, INR or local Ngultrum (Nu).
+Tips for hotel porters, often young ladies, should be paid direct at the time and only in exceptional circumstances.

 These are suggested tips for your guide & driver and are at your discretion, however tipping is expected!